Edtech Coaches Playground: Tools for Coaches? Yeah, We’ve Got ‘Em

 Monday, June 25, 12:30–4:00 pm

 Location: Playground A, Level 3, Skyline Ballroom Pre-function

-Christopher Biagiarelli Suzy Brooks Lesley Burdine Rebecca Chambers Angelyn Cheatham Annmarie Clasky Michele Curcio Kim Darche Alissa DeVito Melissa Englert Leslie Fagin tami flood Annie Forest Matthew Fuquay Gregory Gilmore Katherine Goyette Kristin Harrington Robin Harris Danielle Head Melissa Henning Jennifer Hervada Brianna Hodges Ryan Hoxie Amy Johns Adam Juarez Bonnie Martinez Laura Nylen Dr. Ruth Okoye Ann Oro Kelsey Pacer Fanny Passeport Charles Randolph Agnieszka Salter Dr. Lynne Schrum Allie Schultze Dr. MaryBeth Sepelyak Pam Shoemaker Katie Siemer Margaret Sisler Karen Streeter Dr. Nicole Stulak Nicole Tanner Colleen Terrill Alyssa Tormala Steve Wick Dr. Jo Williamson Jakki Wiseman Lindsay Z Jenny Zalewski Nicole Zumpano
+Chris Biagiarelli Suzy Brooks Lesley Burdine Rebecca Chambers Angelyn Cheatham Annmarie Clasky Michele Curcio Kim Darche Alissa DeVito Melissa Englert Leslie Fagin Tami Flood Annie Forest Matthew Fuquay Gregory Gilmore Katherine Goyette Kristin Harrington Robin Harris Danielle Head Melissa Henning Jennifer Hervada Brianna Hodges Ryan Hoxie Amy Johns Adam Juarez Bonnie Martinez Laura Nylen Dr. Ruth Okoye Ann Oro Kelsey Pacer Fanny Passeport Charles Randolph Agnieszka Salter Dr. Lynne Schrum Allie Schultze Dr. MaryBeth Sepelyak Pam Shoemaker Katie Siemer Margaret Sisler Karen Streeter Dr. Nicole Stulak Nicole Tanner Colleen Terrill Alyssa Tormala Steve Wick Dr. Jo Williamson Jakki Wiseman Lindsay Z Jenny Zalewski Nicole Zumpano

 Come join the Ed Tech Coaches PLN as we build success one block at a time...sharing tools and success strategies for those who coach other educators.
 New and veteran coaches can visit two demo areas and six sensational stations to learn, collaborate and share successful strategies and resources.

 Tablet: Android, iOS, Windows